Green Your Diploma at North Lake College!

 Companies, Sports Teams, Schools, Government and Non-Profit Organizations offer green jobs.
 Salaries for green jobs start at $10.00/hour and can be as high as $250,000/year, depending on education and experience.

 More than 35 colleges and universities in Texas offer “green” education programs.
-Earn the Green Diploma with your Associate's Degree and transfer to a 4-year university.
+Green Your Diploma for a recognized specialization that transfers to a 4-year university.

 How do I Green My Diploma?

 Complete 15 college credit hours of "green" courses with a "C" or better and graduate with an Associate Degree at North Lake College in any field.

 All courses transfer as core or elective to a 4-year college or university.
 Please see your academic advisor or the North Lake College Transfer Center for specific details.